adituriya/vagrant-debops/README.md

 cd debops
 ```

-From there you can apply your current configuration by running
+and from there you can apply your current configuration by running

 ```
 debops
 ```

-with any additional arguments needed (you can limit the run
+optionally with additional arguments to limit the run
-to a given host, group or role, for example).
+to a given host, group, role or tag (i.e. using the `-l` or `-t` options;
+see [`ansible-playbook` documentation](https://docs.ansible.com/ansible/latest/cli/ansible-playbook.html) for details, as `debops` simply proxies `ansible-playbook`).

-The intended workflow is to define your project's
+The intended workflow is to provision your project's
-server requirements by enabling DebOps roles in
+required server components by enabling the corresponding DebOps roles in
 `config/ansible/inventory/hosts` and specifying their
 configuration parameters in `config/ansible/inventory/host_vars`
 and `config/ansible/inventory/group_vars`.
 Then, apply them